TFAGaming/RealmProtection/README.md

 <img src="./images/img1.png">

-> [!WARNING]
+> [!CAUTION]
 > The permission `realmprotection.lands.__operator__` is a dangerous permission that allows any player to:
 > - Bypass disabled flags in any land.
 > - Claim next to any land.
 >
-> Please use this permission for player groups with more trust on the server like Administrator or Owner.
+> Please use this permission for player groups with more trust on the server like **Administrator** or **Owner**.
+By default, the permission is set for server operators only.

 Once you finish configuring permissions, click on the **Save** button.
-If there is a popup with a command to use, copy the command and use it.
+If there is a popup with a command to use, copy the command and execute it on the server.

 ### What's the difference between role flag and nature flag?